david-diep/wicked-sales-js/README.md

  ### Getting Started
  Run "npm install" to install the dependencies.
- Start the service postgreSql.
+ Start the service postgreSql with  "sudo service postgresql start".
+ Create the database with "createdb wickedsales".
+  Run "npm run db:import".
  Rename the ".env.example" file to ".env" and customize its settings.
- Run "npm run db:import".
  Then run "npm run dev".
  A local copy should then be accessible at localhost:3000 or the localhost:DEV_SERVER_PORT specified in the .env folder.